Rohan5manza/content-ops-starter-2/content/pages/index.md

         tagline: Feature 1
         subtitle: 'Upgrade your skills.
 Get qualified for landing top AI jobs. '
         text: >
-          We help people get started with their career in AI as a professional ML engineer/ data scientist/ software devloper.
-We specialize in teaching others practical machine learning, MLOps, and much more.
+          We will help people get started with their career in AI as a professional ML engineer/ data scientist/ software devloper.
+We aim to specialize in teaching others practical machine learning, MLOps, and much more.

-          We help people build their project portfolio.
+          Our future goal is to help people build their project portfolio.
         image:
           type: ImageBlock
           altText: Featured item